sajalhalder/TLR-M_UI/README.md

 tensorflow: 2.4.1

 pandas: 1.2.2

+TLR_UI model has been implemented in TLR_UI-POIDes.py file

+TLR-M_UI model has been implemented in TLRM_UI-POIDes.py file

 Here we added only one dataset (Melbourne).
 If you are interested to know about more datasets email at sajal.halder@student.rmit.edu.au or sajal.csedu01@gmail.com